Selsius Systems: History

 a Dallas-based PBX (Private Branch Exchange) manufacturer, with David C. Tucker as CEO, Richard B. Platt as VP of Engineering and Kevin Brown as VP of Sales and Marketing, as well as numerous other important positions held by the employees of Selsius Systems including John Alexander, Paul Hahn, Dave Corley, Jeff Sanders, and Scott Veibell.

 The first commercially available IP phone was the Selsius 30SP.
 In November, 1997, the company sold five 30SP phones to the TRI lab of Southwestern Bell in San Antonio.

 Selsius Systems was borne out of Incite, a division of Intecom, which was a wholly owned subsidiary of Lagardere SCA, a French conglomerate.
 The Incite team, led by Platt and Tucker, developed and marketed a video PBX.
 The Incite concept was outlined on a napkin in 1993 and formally organized as a division within Intecom in mid-1994.
 While Incite's distributed call control software architecture was innovative, the market for a high-end video PBX was not responsive.
-At Tucker's urging, executives from Intecom and their parent company Matra Communications kept the Incite team together as Selsius was spun out into its own company.
+At Tucker's urging, executives from Intecom and its parent company Matra Communications kept the Incite team together as Selsius was spun out into its own company.
 Approximately 35 engineers, marketing and sales personnel were part of the original Selsius organization.
 At the time of the Cisco acquisition, the Selsius team had about 55 employees.
 From the core call control component of Incite, the Incite Multimedia Manager, grew the Selsius-CallManager, Cisco CallManager, and ultimately Cisco Unified Communications Manager (Unified CM).

 Following the acquisition, Platt and Tucker were retained as Cisco executives in the IP Telephony division, directly overseeing the product they helped to create.
 Nearly all of the original Selsius employees joined the Cisco development organization, except for a few Selsius employees who chose the buy-out rather than continuing on with the product at Cisco.
 Some original Selsius employees have left Cisco, including Platt and Kevin Brown who, as of 2006, was the CEO of IPcelerate.
 The CallManager product was still in need of significant work when acquired, often referred to internally within Cisco as "CallManagler" because of its immature feature set.